kylep/kyle.pericak.com/content/posts/openstack/openstack-octavia.md

   These VMs do the actual load balancing.
     - Upload the file as a Glance image.
 The glance image must have a tag for Octavia to select it.
 - Create a VLAN provider network.
-It's ID is hardcoded in the config files, so it can't be changed later.
+It's ID is hard-coded in the config files, so it can't be changed later.
 Octavia uses this network to talk to the amphora VMs it creates.
 Port-security is required.
-- Create a flavor which also will be hardcoded into the config files.
+- Create a flavor which also will be hard-coded into the config files.
 The amphora VMs will be built using this flavor.
-- Create an SSH Keypair in keystone named octavia\_ssh\_key.
+- Create an SSH key-pair in keystone named octavia\_ssh\_key.
 Cloud-init will inject this key into the amphora VMs to allow troubleshooting.
-- Create an OpenStack security group named octavia for tcp 5555,9443.
-It's also hardcoded into the config files.
+- Create an OpenStack security group named octavia for TCP 5555,9443.
+It's also hard-coded into the config files.
 - Build a bunch of certificate files manually, there's no working automation to help.
 Then, copy some of them into KA's config directory.
     - Be sure to combine the client cert and key files into one file
-- Update the Kolla-Ansible globals.yml and use Kollla-Ansible to reconfigure the cloud.
+- Update the Kolla-Ansible globals.yml and use Kolla-Ansible to reconfigure the cloud.